Updated on June 11th, 2026

 On the day of the trip, we again started around 8 am.
 Everybody was so excited to see Mt Wellington from the coast; no doubt it is normally visible from the city of Hobart itself.
 We were all on a tourist bus running through the green forest and zig-zag slopes.
 All this was creating an incredible experience.

 Standing on Mt Wellington, you can feel Hobart city somewhere in the clouds, and all this makes for stunning scenery, which you can never forget.
 You can catch panoramic views of clouds, sunrise and sunset.
 The Wellington Range is popular for mountain biking as well as horse riding.
-We all spent a few hours there, enjoyed the beautiful facets of nature before moving to our next destination.
+We all spent a few hours there, enjoying the beautiful facets of nature before moving on to our next destination.

 Day spent at Bruny Island